ZIMBABYE – The Trip

 British Airways has stopped nonstop flights between Harare and Heathrow.

 Victoria Falls airport has daily services by South African Airways, South African Airlink http://www.saairlink.co.za and British Airways from and to Johannesburg.
-Air Namibia has flight to Victoria Falls from Windhoek/Nambia.
+Air Namibia has a flight to Victoria Falls from Windhoek/Nambia.

 Bulawayo also has an international airport, with flights from Johannesburg operated by SAA and Air Zimbabwe.